 - Jacob Flacciolatus , anno 1715

-You need to 'fire on all cylinders' to master a language, and get a 'feel' for it.
+You need to 'fire on all cylinders' to master any language and get an instinctive 'feel' for it.

 This must involve listening, speaking aloud, reading, and writing.

-Few formal Latin courses spend much time on the first two, which, to my mind, are the most important of the four, especially for a beginner.
+Few formal ancient language courses spend much time on the first two, which, to my mind, are the most important of the four, especially for a beginner.

 Greek pronunciation used on the course follows a form of reconstructed Koine, approximating the way Greek may have sounded during era of the late Roman Republic.